 Do bus divers have a legal duty to allow passengers time to sit down?
-Injury specialist Carly Sylvester looks at accidents caused when a bus driver pulls away too quickly.
+We look at accidents caused when a bus driver pulls away too quickly.

-We are frequently contacted by bus passengers who have sustained an injury when a bus driver pulls away too quickly, before allowing them sufficient time to take their seat.
+We are frequently contacted by bus passengers who have bee n injured when a bus driver pulls away too quickly, before allowing them sufficient time to take their seat.
 When this happens, is the passenger entitled to a claim for compensation?

 As with most accident claims, the answer very much depends on the individual circumstances.
 However, if you have been injured in this way then you are likely to have a valid compensation claim if you fall into one of the following categories:

 - A young child or a parent carrying a young child; or

 - A passenger carrying bulky or heavy luggage.

 Our lawyers are highly experienced in recovering compensation for bus accidents and we would recommend that you contact us for a free case assessment.
 We recently secured two admissions of legal liability from the same bus company in one week, both involving drivers who didn’t allow passengers time to take their seat.